raspibolt/raspibolt/raspibolt_21_security.md

   $ sudo nano /etc/ssh/sshd_config
   ```

-* Exit and log in again.
-You can no longer log in with "pi" or "bitcoin", only "admin" has the necessary SSH keys.
+* Restart the SSH daemon, then exit and log in again.

   ```sh
   $ sudo systemctl restart sshd
   $ exit
   ```

+  You can no longer log in with "pi" or "bitcoin", only "admin" has the necessary SSH keys.

 <script id="asciicast-tm3A2UmR65pc63rHSAmHl2eHZ" src="https://asciinema.org/a/tm3A2UmR65pc63rHSAmHl2eHZ.js" async></script>